 Here’s a brief look at the kinds of activities that keep us busy:

 - NHC BUSINESS is otherwise divided among officers and members of the Board of Directors, who have formed committees to manage aspects of our operation.
-The entire board meets annually along with dozens of other interested parties to discuss our mission and projects, and to view the horses.
+The entire board meets quarterly along with dozens of other interested parties to discuss our mission and projects, and to view the horses.

 The first Board of Directors, 1999.